hernansingh/questions-faq/README.md

 ## Overview

 A vanilla javascript project from freeCodeCamp.
-An project with a basics IT profiles an their information.

 ## Contact